Information to help with canine and feline symptoms of soft, loose or runny stools in cats and dogs.

 Help for Loose Stools

-- Feed your pet high quality, commercial pet food or a well balanced all natural diet that contains all the essential vitamins, minerals and nutrients
+- Feeding your pet high-quality, commercial pet food or a well-balanced all-natural diet that contains essential vitamins, minerals and nutrients.

-- Try not to make any sudden changes to your pet’s diet – introduce new foods gradually by adding it to old food – a change of diet should take about 3 – 5 days
+- Trying not to make any sudden changes to your pet’s diet.
+Introduce new foods gradually by mixing it with old food.
+A change of diet should take about 3 – 5 days.

-- Ensure that your pet is de-wormed regularly
+- Ensuring that your pet is de-wormed regularly

-- Keep your pet away from spoilt food and garbage cans
+- Keeping your pet away from spoiled food and garbage cans

-- Make sure that your pet’s vaccinations are updated
+- Making sure that your pet’s vaccinations are updated